tfnico/teach.github.com/classnotes/2012-11-13-deutsche-epost.md

 ## Gerrit
 * Tool for code review from Google
-* Eclipse foundation uses Gerrit for eGit, JGit
+* Eclipse foundation uses Gerrit for EGit, JGit
 * Comparable to pull request on GitHub

 ## Pull Request